paperless-ngx/paperless-ngx/docs/setup.md

     Don't change the part after the colon or paperless wont find your documents.

+    !!! note

+        When running with SELinux, this may need be taken into account e.g. by adding :Z for consume and export.

     You may also need to change the default port that the webserver will use from the default (8000):